 Who could ever have doubted that Ireland's favorite dinner is the St. Patrick's Day favorite bacon and cabbage.

-Bacon and cabbage has emerged as Ireland's favorite meal according to a new survey, which is part of the "Celebrate Irish Food Fortnight.”
-For the second year in a row the national food survey has shown that the Irish love this classic traditional meal.
+Bacon and cabbage has emerged as Ireland's favorite meal according to a national food survey survey, which is part of the "Celebrate Irish Food Fortnight.”
+For two years in a row the poll has shown that the Irish love this classic traditional meal.

 The Irish food survey, commissioned by ARAMARK, showed that 87 percent regularly prepare meals at home.
 That is a nine percent increase on the results from 2010.
 The survey also showed that 76 percent of the 400+ people surveyed are more conscious that they need to "buy Irish" and support local suppliers.